 - Book your vacation for the first week of February if you want to avoid crowds.
 Attendance is typically low the first week, but it rises steadily throughout the month.
 President's Day crowds are expected to start the third week of February, so make sure to read up on the FastPass+ system before your trip to cut down on the ride lines.
 However, compared to the high season months of July and August, February is significantly less busy.

 - It's no secret that Disney offers some great snacks and beverages.
-So, while you may not want to sip something piping hot in July, February is an ideal time for a warm, comforting drink, or be able to savor an ice cream treat without it immediately melting.
+So, while you may not want to sip something piping hot in July, February is an ideal time for a warm, comforting drink, or to savor an ice cream treat without it immediately melting.

 - February is also an ideal time to get your favorite (tiny) princess, a Bibbidi Bobbidi Boutique makeover, or a haircut at the quaint Harmony Barbershop.
 Not only will your little one have a blast, but the makeover will last longer since you will most likely not be hitting the pool each day.